terryyin/translate-python/README.rst

 Translate is a simple but powerful translation tool written in python with with support for multiple translation providers.
-By now we offer integration with Microsoft Translation API, Translated MyMemory API and DeepL's Free API
+By now we offer integration with Microsoft Translation API, Translated MyMemory API and DeepL's free and pro APIs

 Why Should I Use This?
 ----------------------

 The biggest reason to use translate is to  make translations in a simple way without the need of bigger effort and can be used as a translation tool like command line